 4. Combat irritating coworkers

-Ok, so sometimes our own behavior can be self-destructive… but let’s be fair, sometimes it’s Dave from accounts who drives us over the edge!
+Ok, so sometimes our own behaviour can be self-destructive… but let’s be fair, sometimes it’s Dave from accounts who drives us over the edge!
 It’s amazing how detrimental difficult coworkers can be to your daily wellbeing and being stuck with them for the greater part of your day doesn’t help.

 Taking five minutes out to focus on your breath can help you to not only stay in control of yourself but to stay in control of the situation.
 Try to be direct with a coworker who is causing you grief.
 Calmly addressing an issue is almost always going to be a better option than turning yourself into a ticking time bomb.